55 Years Ago: Alice Cooper Band Debuts With ‘Pretties for You’

 Freaks were freaks in 1969, and straights were scared.
-And even some freaks weren't sure what to make of a new assemblage of long hairs known collectively as Alice Cooper, and their debut album Pretties for You.
+And even some freaks weren't sure what to make of a new assemblage of long hairs known collectively as Alice Cooper and their debut album Pretties for You.

 The music scene was in the midst of a collective hangover from the fabled Summer Of Love.
 The drugs weren't what they used to be, the glow had faded a bit, and a darker mellow vibe was encroaching on the culture.

 Still, Alice Cooper took full advantage of the outgoing era's "anything goes" mentality.
-They were prreviously known as the Nazz, until realizing a fellow future star in Philly named Todd Rundgren already had claim to that distinctly cool moniker.
+They were previously known as the Nazz, until realizing a fellow future star in Philly named Todd Rundgren already had claim to that distinctly cool moniker.
 So, Vince Furnier, Michael Bruce, Neal Smith, Glen Buxton and Dennis Dunaway did what any logical combo would do: They consulted their Ouija board, which told them to use the name Alice Cooper from now on.
 Furnier would, of course, eventually take the name as his own as well.

 The band adopted a style of dress far removed from the hippie culture, best described as "thrift store drag meets vintage Hollywood glamour at an Acid Test ceremony."
 Their look – as well as their "everything and the kitchen" sink approach to live performance – caught the attention of Frank Zappa, who signed them to his new label, Straight Records.